bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.247435476815398in"} -->

 Hi everybody.
-Let\'s talk about images.
-I think we\'ve all been to places, where you\'ve been on a website and particularly if it\'s not a professionally done website, some of the pictures are way too big or way too small or sometimes you\'ll see that even just when people send you an email.
+Let&apos;s talk about images.
+I think we&apos;ve all been to places, where you&apos;ve been on a website and particularly if it&apos;s not a professionally done website, some of the pictures are way too big or way too small or sometimes you&apos;ll see that even just when people send you an email.
 My mom does this all the time.

-Hey, look at these pictures, and I\'m trying to look at them and I\'ve got to go scroll, scroll, scroll, scroll because the image is just so big.
-Since so many web pages now are made up of images, it\'s really important for us to think about how we can make them responsive.
-And we\'re going to talk about two different approaches.
+Hey, look at these pictures, and I&apos;m trying to look at them and I&apos;ve got to go scroll, scroll, scroll, scroll because the image is just so big.
+Since so many web pages now are made up of images, it&apos;s really important for us to think about how we can make them responsive.
+And we&apos;re going to talk about two different approaches.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 284.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">